How is Telecom Billing Done?

 - Duration of call

 - Connection charges

 - Minimum and maximum calling charges

-- Frequency of bills
+- Frequency of bills with specific dates

-- Proration of services
+- Summary of telecom charges, services and fees

-- One-time plus, recurring charges, plus usage and taxes
+- One-time charges, recurring charges, and taxes

 - Cash related payments